 Step 1: get the carbon filter outside the grow tent carefully to avoid any dust falling on your plants.

-Step 2: Use a toothbrush to clean the filter outer surface from any accumulated particles.
+Step 2: Use a toothbrush to clean the filter’s outer surface of any accumulated particles.

 Step 3: Run an air blower into the carbon particles to remove the trapped dust inside.

 Step 4: Run a smell test following the guideline mentioned in the previous section.

 Step 5: If the grow tent is still smelly, you must reactivate the activated carbon again.

 In case that regular cleaning didn’t boost the carbon filter efficiency the way you were expecting.
 Then it’s time to try reactivating your carbon filter.

 How To Make A Carbon Filter Last Longer?